 - Serum Estradiol – Estradiol is the most potent estrogen in your serum and can be used as a proxy measurement for total estrogen in the body.

 - Serum Progesterone – Progesterone should always be evaluated with estradiol because of how they interact with one another.
 You can learn more about the importance of progesterone and how it influences estradiol here.

-- Sex Hormone Binding Globulin - Estrogen (along with thyroid hormone) influence sex hormone binding globulin.
-Low estrogen is often accompanied with low SHBG.
-Testing for the SHBG is helpful if your labs look somewhat "normal" but you are experiencing the symptoms of low estrogen.
+- Sex Hormone Binding Globulin – Estrogen (along with thyroid hormone) influences sex hormone binding globulin.
+Low estrogen is often accompanied by low SHBG.
+Testing for the SHBG is helpful if your labs look somewhat “normal” but you are experiencing the symptoms of low estrogen.